OddinYa/simple-control-of-trains/README.md

 # General info
 This project is simple control of trains.
-We have a graph where NODE is Stationsand ENGE is Roads.
+We have a graph where NODE is Stations and ENGE is Roads.
 All routes follow Dijkstra’s algorithm.
 Application checks all trains with routes and throws a warning if route  isn't safe.